 When planning a weekend getaway to Middleburg, the first step is to reserve your hotel room.
 For a true step back into old world luxury, there is no better place than the historic and festive Red Fox Inn & Tavern.
 Located in the heart of the village, it is an ideal home base for your trip.
 Check their website to discover special holiday meals, events and packages.

-Just a short walk away is the world-renowned Salamander Resort and Spa led by the incomparable entrepreneur Sheila Johnson.
+Just a short drive away is the world-renowned Salamander Resort and Spa led by the incomparable entrepreneur Sheila Johnson.
 This 340-acre equestrian resort is the only five-star luxury resort in the Washington, D.C. area.
 Designed to provide its guests with an unparalleled Virginia holiday experience.
 Seasonal events include brunch with Santa, a festive game of elf on the shelf and a four-course Christmas feast featuring traditional holiday dishes.

 A little further afield, the Goodstone Inn is a romantic boutique hotel offering a variety of private cottages and luxury accommodations for when you want to experience an idyllic getaway for the holidays.
 The Inn sits on 265 acres of private, peaceful land tucked away in Virginia wine country.
 Guests have the option of staying in one of 18 guest rooms spread across six historic cottages and houses.
 Each room features charming European décor, luxurious linens and king-sized beds.
 The hotel is built on the values of sustainability and farm-to-table living, featuring an animal farm, fresh gardens and an apiary on property.
 The Conservatory at Goodstone Inn offers fine dining for guests and visitors alike, with a special focus on seasonal ingredients sourced on-grounds.